dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

     def m_unload_at_loc(state, container, location):
         r = state.loc[container]
-        # is_a should be a function for determining an object's type
+        # 'is_a' needs to be a function that returns an object's type
         if is_a(r, 'robot') and state.loc[r] == location:
             return [('unload', r, container, location)]